wirybeaver/wirybeaver.github.io/_posts/2018-09-19-data-mining-note.md

 k-sequence is a sequence that contains k events (instead of k elements).

-order matters in sequence, bot not in itemset.
+order matters in sequence, but not in itemset.

 $$t(t_1, t_2, \ldots, t_m) \in s(s_1, s_2, s_m)$$
 if there exits integers 1 \le j_1 < j_2 < \ldots < j_m \le n such that t_1 \in s_{j_1}, t_2 \in s_{j_2}, \ldots, t_m \in s_{j_m}